|

 Submitting the assignment

-To submit on time:
+To submit this assignment:

 A5B.zip, or A5A.zip to indicate which learning objectives should be assessed.

-There is no need to include EvaluationException.java, SimpleNode.java and TestHL.java as we will provide these,
+There is no need to include EvaluationException.java, SimpleNode.java, TestHL.java, and the java token file other

 or the AST files because they will be recreated automatically when we compile your submission.